 Final Care Tips From Professional Wood Flooring Installers

-• Clean little and often rather than deeply and aggressively
+• Clean little and often instead of deeply and aggressively

-• Treat entrances and walkways as maintenance zones
+• Treat entrances, hallways, and walkways as maintenance zones

 • Use products made specifically for lacquered wood floors